airsimcloud/airsim-env-azure/README.md

 If you are using the docker image, you also need a linux binary zip file and modify the following Docker-related files:
 - In [`docker/Dockerfile`](docker/Dockerfile), modify the `AIRSIM_BINARY_ZIP_URL` and `AIRSIM_BINARY_ZIP_FILENAME` ENV declarations with the new values
 - In [`docker/docker-entrypoint.sh`](docker/docker-entrypoint.sh), modify `AIRSIM_EXECUTABLE` with the new value

+## Maintaining this project

+Several components of this project (ARM templates, initialization scripts and VSCode tasks) directly depend on the current directory structures file names and repository locations.
+When planning to modify/fork any of those, make sure to check every script and template to make any required adjustment.